 - In laundry-only positions, or other positions with extensive periods of time in rotation.

-Prohibited Placements In:
+Prohibited Placements by Location:

-Though exceptions have been made in the past, self-placed and full program option placements in Detroit, Michigan are generally prohibited.
+Though exceptions have been made in the past, self-placed and full program option placements in Detroit, Michigan are generally prohibited

-Conditional Placements In:
+Conditional Placements by Location:

 The Department of State prohibits J-1 Summer Work Travel participants from working: